-Art & DT at Leedon Lower School
+Art & Design Technology at Leedon Lower School

 The National Curriculum (2014) provides the framework for a balanced programme of study which clearly builds on previous work and takes account of children’s experiences.

-The skills and knowledge that children will develop throughout each art topic are mapped across each year group and throughout the school to ensure progression.
+The skills and knowledge that children will develop throughout each art and design technology topic are mapped across each year group and throughout the school to ensure progression.
 The emphasis on knowledge ensures that children understand the context of the artwork, as well as the artists that they are learning about and being inspired by.
 This enables links to other curriculum areas, with children developing a considerable knowledge of individual artists as well as individual works and art movements.
 A similar focus on skills means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in the key processes of art: drawing, painting, printing, textiles and sculpture.

 Teachers provide support to individuals with Special Educational Needs, including More Able and Talented children.
 Children’s individual needs are addressed through in-depth planning and the provision of resources which support learning.
 Targets identified in children’s Educational Health Care Plans and Provision Maps are specified in teachers’ planning

 By the end of each Key Stage, children are expected to know, apply and understand the matters, skills and processes specified in the relevant programme of study.
-Each class teacher makes careful observations of artwork on an individual and group basis.
+Each class teacher makes careful observations of artwork and DT projects on an individual and group basis.
 The skills in each area, for each year group, show clear development and progression.
 Children are given the opportunity to both self and peer assess their artwork against the different objectives.

 Children in Early Years are given many opportunities to work with art and craft media.
 They are encouraged to develop their senses, to be creative and to discuss their work.
 They begin to learn how to use some tools and experience paints and colour mixing.
 These early experiences are valuable preparation for transition into key Stage One.